There are now 2 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face

-- Students are able to (1) demonstrate an understanding of (a) contracts within the law of obligations; (b) the formation of contracts; (c) the primacy of the expectation interest; (d) the parties to a contract, the terms and construction of contracts; (e) performance, termination and discharge of contracts; (f) actions in debt and actions for breach; (g) restitutionary claims; and (h) the impact of national consumer legislation on the common law of contract; (2) demonstrate a developing understanding of the socio-economic influences on the development of contract law, the relationships between the common law of contract and equity, contract law and restitution, and common law and statutes, and an appreciation of the practical relevance of contemporary 'sources' of law in addition to domestic law; (3) recognise and evaluate developments in or affecting the law of contract that promote ethical practice in a commercial setting; (4) (a) analyse a hypothetical fact scenario and identify and articulate the relevant facts and legal issues raised; (b) make correct use of case law precedents; (c) apply, at an introductory level, case law and statutory principles to complex legal problems to reach reasoned conclusions; (d) generate and evaluate alternative theoretical, legal, ethical and practical responses to legal issues and make appropriate, justified and reasoned choices from the alternatives; and (e) demonstrate cognitive and creative skills in approaching contractual legal issues and generating appropriate responses; (5) (a) write an opinion on a hypothetical legal problem and/or a critical analysis of a case in a clear and concise manner using plain English; and (b) communicate effectively and meaningfully in tutorials and small groups; and (6) develop an appreciation of the role of law and lawyers in negotiating contracts and the resolution of contractual disputes..
+Students are able to (1) demonstrate an understanding of key aspects of Australian contract law including formation, terms and discharge of contracts: actions in debt and for breach, restitutionary claims and the impact of national consumer legislation on the common law of contract; (2) explain the relationship between the common law of contract and equity, contract law and restitution, and common law and legislation; (3) evaluate developments in or affecting the law of contract that promote ethical practice in a commercial setting; (4) analyse a hypothetical fact scenario and identify the relevant facts and legal issues raised and apply case law and statutory principles correctly to reach reasoned conclusions; and (5) provide an oral or written opinion on a hypothetical legal problem and/or a critical analysis of a case in a clear and concise manner and effectively communicate the opinion.

-- Typically this unit is assessed in the following ways: (1) assignment; (2) seminar/tutorial attendance and participation; and (3) examination.
+Indicative assessments in this unit are as follows: (1) assignment; (2) seminar/tutorial attendance and participation; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)